Moving to Portugal – as with any country – is best explained by someone who’s been through the process themselves.

 Whether you’re a fan of year-round sunshine, or prefer a cooler climate, Portugal has it all.
-Madeira is a great place to opt out of winter permanently, while Porto offers a similar climate to San Francisco.
+Living in Madeira is a great way to opt out of winter permanently, while Porto offers a similar climate to San Francisco.

 The Algarve region is loaded with golden sand beaches and boasts a lively international community, while cosmopolitan Lisbon has everything that a world capital should offer.

 Central Portugal has countless historical towns, such as the old university city of Coimbra, Óbidos with its medieval castle, and Nazaré with its famed waves.

 This region also has affordable real estate investments that still qualify for the Portugal Golden Visa in 2022, as do Madeira and the Azores.

 3. It has Western Europe’s most affordable cost of living